gg0h/gg0h.github.io/_posts/2024-12-18-Intigriti-1224-Challenge.md

 [![](/assets/image/attachments/2024-12-18-Intigriti-1224-Challenge-strlen-substr.png)](/assets/image/attachments/2024-12-18-Intigriti-1224-Challenge-strlen-substr.png){:.glightbox}

 The length of `$match[0]` is used the index to start the substring, meaning only 'cccc' is returned.
 This gave me all the pieces to create a mutation.
-It means if I can insert "ENDCI--->" into the HTML getting cached, then only everything after it in the original HTML document (represented by 'cccc') will get returned when it is retrieved from the cache.
+It meant if I could insert "ENDCI--->" into the HTML getting cached, then only everything after it in the original HTML document (represented by 'cccc') would get returned when it was retrieved from the cache.

 but it was not as simple as putting the constant, I still needed to navigate around the sanitization in place.
 A quick reminder of the important custom code: